jordanccox/css-framework/README.md

 ## How to Use

 To use this framework in your project, download the framework.css file and add it to your project's directory.
 At the top of your html head section, add `<link rel="stylesheet" href="framework.css" />`.
-When you want to use a add a column, do so like this:
+When you want to add a column, do so like this:

 ```jsx
 <div class="row">